RaymondHuang210129/UIUC-Audio-Lab/README.md

     - Train an speech/music classifier with implementing covariance vector and Gaussian PDF function
     - Implement music genres classifier with sklearn API and applying MFCC transformation to enhance the characteristics of each genres

+- **W11**: DTW and HMMs

+    - Apply DTW on speech recognizer to recognize user's inputs